pascallaliberte/sharpen.page/_i18n/en/_posts/2019-08-30-just-lucky-or-idea-solid.md

 Did you communicate you understood the <mark>struggle</mark>?
 Did you show properties that were <mark>attractive</mark>, address your customer's <mark>anxieties</mark>, and make it a no-brainer to part ways with with their current <mark>habits</mark>?

+Did the top two beat the bottom two?

 If so, your idea is solid.

 Stay Sharp!